somaproject/acqboard/docs/signalchain/signalchain.rst

 and maximize spike acquisition dynamic range.

-Each group of four input channels feeds into an optional fifth channel (A.C and B.C) which can independently filter the differentially-amplified input.
+Each group of four input channels feeds into an optional fifth channel (AC and BC) which can independently filter the differentially-amplified input.
 This allows for each bundle of four channels to record high-frequency, low-amplitude spike signals and to simultaneously record the low-frequency, higher-voltage LFP.